KillahPotatoes/KP-Liberation/README.md

 * Updated: German tutorial texts.
 Thanks to [madpat3](https://github.com/madpat3)
 * Tweaked: Jets removed from battlegroups, so they won't spawn on the ground.
 But they still appear on high awareness
 * Tweaked: Recycle action code, changed from `distance` to `distance2D` to prevent issues with buildings like the airport lamp
+* Tweaked: Helipads are now added to Zeus, so the commander can delete them, as they can't be recycled normally
 * Fixed: Production and Logistic Overview wasn't usable in normal UI scale
 * Fixed: The RHS "Mk.V SOC" boat got no recycle action due to the mounted static weapons